asnyder8/PE_Tracker/README.md

 # PE_Tracker
-This shows that our intergration with pivotal tracker works.
+This shows that our intergration with pivotal tracker works...